 The unique benefit of an LMS is that it combines asynchronous and synchronous learning into one digital workplace.
 Educators can schedule assignments and activities using the most relevant mode of delivery, whether that’s a forum based inquiry or a video conference.
 An LMS also allows teachers and managers to oversee progress without impeding on student freedom.
 Tracking assignment completion from one organized place makes it easy to identify patterns in attainment or areas in need of further attention.
 Likewise, the ability to connect overarching organizational goals to individual learning plans helps meet the learning needs of the individual and the entire class at the same time.

 If you’d like to read more about how asynchronous and synchronous learning can benefit your eLearning initiatives, Lambda Solutions would love to help!
-We specialize in streamlining eLearning experiences, helping companies implement an LMS into their eLearning program, and learner data analysis through our Zoola Analytics service.
-To learn more about what we can do for you, click here, or contact us:
+We specialize in streamlining eLearning experiences, helping companies implement an LMS into their eLearning program, and learner data analysis through our Lambda Analytics reporting and analytics solution.
+To learn more about what we can do for you, contact us:

 Disclaimer: This article was contributed by guest blogger Joe Hitchcock.
 Joe is a content writer from Vancouver BC, interested in culture, education and fiction.
 The views and opinions expressed belong to the guest blogger alone, and do not necessarily reflect the official policies or opinions of Lambda Solutions.